owner232/ICO-Website/README.md

 head over to your website/ip  with the ico site running on it, and add /admin to the url.

-NOTE: THE CAPTCHA WILL NOT WORK UNTIL YOU EDIT LOGIN.PHP / LOGINS.PHP AND CHANGE THE CAPTCHA KEY TO YOUR DOMAIN
+NOTE: THE CAPTCHA WILL NOT WORK UNTIL YOU EDIT LOGIN.PHP / LOGINS.PHP AND CHANGE THE CAPTCHA KEY TO YOUR DOMAIN But for now you can just click login and it will work.

 login with this